rethinkdb/rethinkdb-rs/api/javascript/joins/outer_join.md

 # Description #

 Returns the outer product of two sequences (e.g. a table, a filter result).
-The query returns each row of the left sequence paired with each row of the right sequence that satisfies the predicate.
-The predicate can be either a field name to join on or a function that filters the input sequence.
+The query returns each row of the left sequence paired with each row of the right sequence that satisfies the predicate function.
+In most cases, you will want to follow the join with [zip](/api/javascript/zip) to combine the left and right results.

 Note that `outerJoin` is slower and much less efficient than using [concatMap](/api/javascript/concat_map/) with [getAll](/api/javascript/get_all).
 You should avoid using `outerJoin` in commands when possible.